JacoboLansac/audits/solo/origami/origami-erc4626vault-donation-attack.md

     }
 ```

-Even when the value of `_decimalsOffset()` is set to 0 (which is the default value), adding `+1` in both numerator and denominator makes the attack inprofitable.
+Even when the value of `_decimalsOffset()` is set to 0 (which is the default value), adding `+1` in both numerator and denominator makes the attack unprofitable.
 Even though the shares _can_ be inflated, the inflated value is not accessible by the attacker and is effectively lost.
 So there is a very high risk for the attacker, and therefore the likelyhood of the attack is very low.

 However, `OrigamiErc4626` has a small modification in those two critical functions that bypass this protection mechanism in an special scenario: when `_totalSupply==0`.